Progress towards reporting against TCFD

 Climate-related risks and opportunities are managed as an integral component of strategy and performance at every level in the business.
 As a leading provider of public transport we have a fundamental Belief that driving modal shift from cars to high quality mass transit is fundamental to a safe, green and prosperous future.
 Our Purpose and strategy are rooted in this Belief.
-Oversight of climate-related issues is provided by the Safety & Environment sub-committee of the Board, details of which are on pages 90 to 94 of the Annual Report.
+Oversight of climate-related issues is provided by the Safety & Environment sub-committee of the Board, details of which are on our committees page.
 Progress in 2020 has been slower than planned as we have diverted resources to dealing with the pandemic and reduced all nonmandatory expenditure.
 In 2021, to drive alignment through the organisation we have created an executive ESG committee to coordinate and review Group-wide activities and we will be appointing a Group Head of Environment to ensure that momentum is rebuilt.

 Disclose the actual and potential impacts of climate-related risks and on the Group’s businesses strategy and financial planning, where such information is material.

 The increased political and social focus on climate change presents a significant opportunity for the Group as modal shift to public transport is an imperative.
 The Group has made material investments to this end such as the significant ongoing investment in the corporate shuttle market in North America to continue to drive commuters out of cars.